symfony/symfony-docs/contributing/code_of_conduct/concrete_example_document.rst

 - Threats of violence like "The person that created this PR should be punched in the face"
-- Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
+- Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm (even as a joke).
 - Sustained disruption of discussion
 - Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others